Week 1 1강

 Many marketers believe that buying should be regarded as a process whereby buyers attempt to reduce the risk of a purchase ____ rather than maximising their gain.

-When a person is faced with competing brands in a new product field, they feel risk — for example, uncertainty about whether the brand will work, whether they will be wasting money, whether their peer group will disagree with their choice, or whether they will feel comfortable with the purchase, ____
+When a person is faced with competing brands in a new product field, they feel risk — for example, uncertainty about whether ____ brand will work, whether they will be wasting money, whether their peer group will disagree with their choice, or whether they will feel comfortable with the purchase, etc.

-One company launching such a product worked with a series of pain specialists in pediatric hospitals, providing clinical data and product trials, so that specialist endorsement ____ the brand would reassure parents and help to minimise their perception of risk.
+One company launching such a product worked with a series of pain specialists in pediatric hospitals, providing clinical data and product trials, so that specialist endorsement of the brand would reassure parents and help to minimise their ____ of risk.

 Exercise 12 벌의 거리 판단